 The area enclosed by the 57dB LAeq 16hr Contour shall not exceed 9.1 km2 when calculated by the Federal Aviation Authority Integrated Noise Model Version 7 or later version.

-The Airport shall be operated in accordance with the Noise Contour strategy approved under reference 22/02528/AOD.
+The Airport shall be operated in accordance with the Noise Contour strategy approved on 24 January 2023 under reference 22/02528/AOD.
 The approved Noise Contour strategy to reduce the Contour area by 2030 shall be reviewed not later than the 5th year after approval and every 5th year thereafter in order to seek further reductions in the size of the Noise Contour by 2030 and beyond.
 The reviews shall be submitted to the local planning authority for approval in writing within 3 months of such review dates and implemented as approved.

-The area enclosed by the 57dB LAeq 16hr Contour shall not exceed 7.2 km² when calculated by the Federal Aviation Authority Integrated Noise Model Version 7 or later version, from the time that the passenger throughput of the Airport first exceeds 9 million passengers in any twelve month period.
+The area enclosed by the 57dB LAeq 16hr Contour shall not exceed 7.2 km² when calculated by the Federal Aviation Authority Integrated Noise Model Version 7 or later version, from the time that the passenger throughput of the Airport first reaches 9 million passengers in any twelve month period.

 Reason: To safeguard residential amenity and in accordance with the UES and the Environmental Statement dated December 2022.